javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 These are like properties, but reserved for internal, specification-only purposes.
 For instance, `Map` stores items in the internal slot `[[MapData]]`.
 Built-in methods access them directly, not via `[[Get]]/[[Set]]` internal methods.
 So `Proxy` can't intercept that.

 Why care?
-They are internal anyway!
+They're internal anyway!

 Well, here's the issue.
-After such built-in object gets proxied, the proxy doesn't have these internal slots, so built-in methods will fail.
+After a built-in object like that gets proxied, the proxy doesn't have these internal slots, so built-in methods will fail.

 For example: